 On a footstool, the patient is asked to support all of their weight on the affected leg.
 Thumb is placed over the lateral femoral condyle and pressure is applied while the patient bends the knee into 30-40° of flexion.

 Reproduction of pain with pressure is considered a positive test.

-Creak test is similar to above test [Renee test] but thumb is not placed on the patient and considered positive when there is pain on bending the knee.
+Creak test is similar to the above test [Renee test] but the thumb is not placed on the patient and considered positive when there is a pain on bending the knee.

 Modified Thomas Test

 Thomas test can be used to check restriction in the iliotibial band, hip flexors, and rectus femoris, iliopsoas, and tensor fascia lata.

 The patient sits on the end of the table and then rolls back into a supine position, holding both knees to the chest without causing a posterior tilt in pelvis [as guided by examiner].
 This flattens the lumbar lordosis if any.